SipanHovsep/JetPath/README.md

 * Get the latest [JetBot image](https://jetbot.org/master/software_setup/sd_card.html) and burn it to your SD card using [Balena Etcher](https://etcher.balena.io/) or [Rufus](https://rufus.ie/).

-* Connect to your JetBot's serial port (default: `115200 8N1`) using any terminal emulator via on-board USB.
+* Connect to your JetBot's serial port (default: `115200 8N1`) using any terminal emulator (e.g. [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)) via on-board USB.
 The JetBot will prompt you for a username and password.

     ```bash
     jetbot # Username